zloirock/core-js/docs/2023-02-14-so-whats-next.md

 In the previous months, I measured how much time it takes to work on `core-js`.
 It turned out about... **250 hours a month** - significantly more than a full day without any days off, which makes it impossible to have “real” (as many say) full-time work or work any significant contracts. \$400 for 250 hours...
 It will be less than **\$2 per hour of work, for the year before a little more: \$4 per hour**.
 Yes, in some months, I did spend less time working on the project, however it does not change much.

-So much interest to pay to ensure compatibility for the whole Web.
+This is the current price for ensuring compatibility for the whole Web.
 And no insurance or social security.

 **Awesome earning growth and career, right?**